SkylineCommunications/dataminer-docs/connector-help/connector_help/Paradise_vBUC.md

 Teledyne Paradise Datacom's second-generation VSAT Block Up Converters (vBUCs) have been designed to offer the maximum utility in VSAT systems while maintaining the highest possible reliability.

-This driver polls the status and power information from the Paradise vBUC using the RS485 serial interface.
+This connector polls the status and power information from the Paradise vBUC using the RS485 serial interface.

 ## About